seanmorris/sm-gen/pages/index.md

 smgen serve
 ```

-Open a browser and go to Open <http://localhost:8000> in your browser to view the site., you should see the project running.
+Open <http://localhost:8000> in your browser to view the site and see the project running.

-You can also run `smgrn watch` to spin up the dev server and build changes automatically whenever the filesystem is updated:
+You can also run `smgen watch` to spin up the dev server and build changes automatically whenever the filesystem is updated:

 ```bash
 smgen watch